-Recently Microsoft introduced a new function in DAX called REMOVEFILTERS().
+Recently Microsoft introduced the DAX REMOVEFILTERS() new function.
 This is a very useful and well named function and it does exactly what its name suggests.
 Its purpose is to act as a table filter parameter inside CALCULATE() as shown in the following example.

 Total Sales All Products REMOVEFILTERS() = CALCULATE([Total Sales], REMOVEFILTERS(Products))